'Members trained hard, showing great dedication and discipline, which resulted in great rewards on the day'

-The event offered participants the choice of a marathon, half marathon or 10k race with 17 East Antrim AC members opting for the latter and 14 accepting the half marathon challenge (13.1 miles).
+The event offered participants the choice of a marathon, half marathon or 10k race with 17 East Coast AC members opting for the latter and 14 accepting the half marathon challenge (13.1 miles).

 Advertisement